-- usband Antoine Lemurier in Les Sabines (Sabine Women Dutilleul, the man who walked through walls, meets - 33 Rue du Chevalier-de-La-Barre.
-In the short story Les abines (Sabine Women), Sabine's lover is called Théorème and has his painter's studio on this street.
+- 34 Rue de l'Abreuvoir.
+This is the address of Sabine and her sband Antoine Lemurier in Les Sabines (Sabine Women) Dutilleul, the man who walked through walls, meets his friend Gen Paul here. - es (Sabine Women), Sabine's lover is called Théorème and has his painter's studio on this street.
 36 Rue Saint-Rustique.
 In Les Sabines (Sabine Women)